chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

-## 2.03 [ Ujjawal Kumar ]- As an instructor, I want to create a new set of code words by entering a unique name for the codeword set and uploading a plain text file that contains a new list of codewords.
+## 2.03 [ Ujjawal Kumar ][ Srimai Reddy Yanala(Data,Model,Controller)- As an instructor, I want to create a new set of code words by entering a unique name for the codeword set and uploading a plain text file that contains a new list of codewords.

 | Acceptance Criteria                                                                         | Yes/No | Comments |
 |---------------------------------------------------------------------------------------------|--------|----------|